Ann Partridge, MD, MPH

 Kathryn Rigby, MSEd, MSW

-Program Manager Kathryn Rigby originally joined the Young and Strong team in May 2018.
+Manager of Breast Oncology Clinical Programs Kathryn Rigby originally joined the Young and Strong team in May 2018.
 She has a Master of Science in both Education and Social Work and has extensive experience in her prior work teaching life skills to neurodiverse young adults.
 When earning her MSW, Kathryn’s studies centered on social innovation and change leadership with a focus on program management.
 Her first role at Dana-Farber was within the Community Benefits Office as an external affairs intern.
 In this work, Kathryn provided strategic and tactical planning as well as operations management for community health initiatives.
 Kathryn is passionate about meeting the unique needs of young adults with breast cancer and committed to continue to expand the reach and impact of the program.
 Originally from Long Island, NY (and still a hardcore Giants fan), Kathryn enjoys spending time with her family and friends, hiking local trails, and exploring various National Parks throughout the U.S. |

 Sarah Desmarais, MPH

-Program Coordinator Sarah Desmarais joined the Young and Strong team as program coordinator in August 2019.
-She has a master's degree in public health from Northeastern University and is certified in public health from the National Board of Public Health Examiners.
-Previously, Sarah worked for two years as a clinical research coordinator in the Early Drug Development Center at Dana-Farber where she assisted with phase I solid tumor clinical trials.
-She is passionate about health education, promotion, and advocacy.
+Program Manager Sarah Desmarais joined the Young and Strong team in August 2019 and is passionate about serving the young breast cancer population.
+Sarah earned a master's degree in public health from Northeastern University, with a concentration in urban health.
+Additionally, she became a certified health education specialist through the National Commission for Health Education Credentialing and is certified in public health from the National Board of Public Health Examiners.
+Previously, Sarah worked as a clinical research coordinator in the Early Drug Development Center (now named the Center for Cancer Therapeutic Innovation) at Dana-Farber where she assisted with phase I solid tumor clinical trials.
+She is passionate about health education, promotion, and advocacy -- and strives to bring such opportunities to the Young and Strong community.
 In her spare time, Sarah loves to read mystery novels, binge Netflix crime documentaries, and explore Boston restaurants. |